rsksmart/devportal-1.0/rif/lumino/light-client/specs/index.md

 ## Specifications

-As we already mention for this approach we had to work in two different parts:
+As previously mentioned, for this approach we had to work on two different parts of the solution:

-- Node: Modify the actual node in order to accept and manage remote connections for Light Clients
+- Node: Modify the actual node in order to accept and manage remote connections for Light Clients.
 - Clients SDK: Implement the SDKs for the languages we want to support on the light client side.
 At the moment the only supported language is JavaScript (web and React native), but Support for Android and iOS is on the roadmap.

 *Requirements*